vanreeslab/murphy/doc/useclang.md

 ### Use `valgrind`

 Please, use the `fsanitize` instead!
 It's much more powerfull and robust.
-The classical vagrind is usefull but sometimes not enough (see the sanitize).
+The classical vagrind is useful but sometimes not enough (see the sanitize).
 To run it:

 ```bash
 mpirun -n X valgrind ./murphy...